vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 - Take extra rest recovery days.
 Cut means slower recovery time
 - Hit high strength lift values at low reps.
 This keeps muscle
 - You can drop fat pretty quickly while keeping muscle mass.
 I lost 5 lbs a month give or take of mostly fat.
 It depends on your current BF though
+- 8 to 12 weeks cutting seems to be the sweet spot.
+I started tapering off due to wanting to eat more, add refeed days every so often

 Recomposition phase: (lose fat, gain muscle)
 - It's not super effective, easy to mess up